DavidGM91/IA-Afonso-Angel-David-P2/README.md

 # IA-Afonso-Angel-David-P2
- This is the second excercise for the IA class in the FIB-UPC
+ This is the second exercise for the IA class in the FIB-UPC

+# How To Open
+Open ClipsIDE
+ - Control + L
+    - Load mvp-logica and mvp
+ - Reset